igd-geo/schwarzwald/README.md

-# Pointcloud Tiler
+# Schwarzwald - A fast point cloud tiling tool

-Command-line tool to generate acceleration structures for point cloud data.
-Can be used to convert raw point cloud data in LAS/LAZ format into [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles) and [Potree format](https://github.com/potree/potree/).
+Schwarzwald is a command line tool to generate acceleration structures for point cloud data, supporting the [3D Tiles format](https://github.com/AnalyticalGraphicsInc/3d-tiles) and [Potree format](https://github.com/potree/potree/).
-Loosely built upon the [PotreeConverter](https://github.com/potree/PotreeConverter) tool in version 1.7.
+Schwarzwald will convert your raw point cloud data into data that can be visualized with [CesiumJS](https://cesium.com/cesiumjs/) and [Potree](https://github.com/potree/potree/).

-This tool generates a multi-resolution [octree](https://en.wikipedia.org/wiki/Octree) from raw point cloud data.
-The octree can be used to speed up rendering or analysis by quickly identifying points that lie at a given location or in a given region in space.
-The Pointcloud Tiler stores the octree structure by writing one file for each node in the octree.
-Files are named according to the path from the root node to that specific node.
-The root node is always named `r`, every level in the octree is identified by a number between 0 and 7 (inclusive) indicating the octant that a node belongs to.
+Schwarzwald is very fast, supporting machines with dozens of logical cores.

 **Supported input formats**
 *  LAS/LAZ